|Oracle® Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition

 Building blocks of scorecards — You can create and assign KPIs to measure the progress and performance of your organization's strategies.
 Within a scorecard, you can define the objectives (goals such as "Decreased Operational Costs") and initiatives (processes or tasks such as "Form Cost Minimization Team") to which you assign KPIs to measure progress and performance.
 See "What Are Objectives?" for additional information about objectives.
 See "What Are Initiatives?" for additional information about initiatives.

 As an analysis — You can generate an analysis from a KPI.
 When you do so, Oracle BI EE saves the analysis to the catalog.
 You can include the analysis on a dashboard or as a related document in a scorecard, KPI watchlist, or KPI.
 Any dimension values that you pinned to the KPI before you output it as an analysis are included in the analysis.
-Pinning qualifies or filters the data that the user sees by assigning a specific value to the dimension.
+Pinning qualifies or filters the data that the user sees by assigning one or more values to the dimension.
 Drill-down is available on the analysis.
 Oracle BI EE refreshes the data for the analysis every time a user opens the analysis.

 Included in KPI watchlists — You can create a watchlist that contains a group of KPIs or to present one KPI several times with dimension values that are pinned to it.
 After you save the watchlist, it is available as a catalog object that you can add to dashboards or scorecards.
 When users access the watchlist, they can change the dimension values for the KPIs that are included in the watchlist.
 Note that scorecards can contain other types of watchlists, such as Initiatives & KPIs watchlist, Objectives & KPIs watchlist, and Breakdown watchlist.
 See"Understanding Watchlists" for additional information.